-At Edward Worlledge Ormiston Academy we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
+At Edward Worlledge Ormiston Academy we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities, and experiences of adult life.
 A key part of this relates to Relationships Education and Health Education, which must be delivered to every primary-aged pupil.
 Primary Academies also have the option to decide whether pupils are taught Sex Education.

-Relationships Education focuses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
-Health Education focuses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.
+Relationships Education focuses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health, and relationships, and to build their self-efficacy.
+Health Education focusses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.

-We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based Relationships Education, Sex Education and Health Education curriculum for all our pupils.
+We understand our responsibility to deliver a high-quality, age-appropriate, and evidence-based Relationships Education, Sex Education and Health Education curriculum for all our pupils.
 This policy sets out the framework for our curriculum, providing clarity on how it is informed, organised and delivered.

 Signed by:

 Principal Date:

 Chair of governors Date:

-1. Legal Framework
+1. Legal framework

 - 1.1.
 This policy has due regard to legislation and statutory guidance including, but not limited to, the following:

-- 1.1.1.Section 80A of the Education Act 2002
+- 1.1.1.
+Section 80A of the Education Act 2002

 - 1.1.2.
 Children and Social Work Act 2017

-- 1.1.3.The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019
+- 1.1.3.
+Equality Act 2010

 - 1.1.4.
-Equality Act 2010

-- 1.1.5.DfE (2019) 'Relationships Education, Relationships and Sex Education (RSE) and Health Education'
+DfE (2019) 'Relationships Education, Relationships and Sex Education (RSE) and Health Education'

-- 1.1.6.Keeping Children Safe in Education 2023
+- 1.1.5.
+Keeping Children Safe in Education 2023

+- 1.1.6.
+Prevent

-- 1.1.7.Prevent
+- 1.1.7.
+British Values

 - 1.1.8.
-British Values

-- 1.1.9.DfE (2013) 'Science programmes of study: key stages 1 and 2'
+DfE (2013) 'Science programmes of study: key stages 1 and 2'

+- 1.1.9.
+Physical Education Curriculum

 - 1.1.10.
-Physical Education Curriculum
+Design and Technology Curriculum

 - 1.1.11.
-Design and Technology Curriculum

-- 1.1.12.
 Computing Curriculum

 - 1.2.
 This policy operates in conjunction with the following academy policies:

 - 1.2.1.
 Anti-Bullying policy

 - 1.2.2.
 Behaviour policy

 - 1.2.3.
 Child Protection and Safeguarding policy

 - 1.2.4.
-Equality policy
+Equality and Diversity policy

-- 1.2.5. eSafety & eSecurity policy
+- 1.2.5.
+Privacy Notice for pupil and parents

 - 1.2.6.
-Privacy Notice for pupil and parents
+SEND policy

 - 1.2.7.
-SEND policy

-- 1.2.8.
-Visitor policy
+Visitors policy